 - 3.1 Appendix 1 has information on the support available to staff who have been asked to provide a statement. - 3.2 Investigations continue to be carried out by the Inquiry Team.
 This involves reviewing all relevant paperwork, notes and records; and interviewing individuals with knowledge of the circumstances surrounding the issues in relation to adequacy of ventilation, water contamination and other matters which arose in the construction and delivery of the hospital(s).
 There are also investigations relating to the response to emerging issues related to infections of patients at the QEUH after it was opened. - 3.3 You may be asked by the Inquiry team to provide a witness statement, in which case you will be contacted by a named team member from the Inquiry Team's Witness Engagement and Support Team to arrange a suitable time for an interview appointment.
 Your named team member will confirm the interview details in writing, provide the name of the person who will conduct the interview, and will also ensure that you understand what is involved in providing evidence, giving statements and attending hearings. - 3.4 You may have somebody present with you at this meeting, such as a work colleague, friend, official from your Trade Union or Professional Organisation, or a solicitor from the NHS Central Legal Office's ("CLO") dedicated Scottish Hospitals Inquiry team (which is acting for NHSGGC in the Inquiry).
 It is recommended that whoever accompanies you is not themselves likely to be asked to provide a statement.
 The recommendation is that a solicitor from CLO attends with you to provide as full legal support as possible. - 3.5 However, if you would prefer to be accompanied by an independent solicitor, the Inquiries Act 2005 allows for the possibility of an award of funding for legal representation for witnesses; applications for funding for legal representation must be approved in advance.
-There is further information on this on the Inquiry website and you would have to speak with the Inquiry's witness support team about this. - 3.6 You can arrange a meeting with the Inquiry team during your work time but, if you wish to do so, you must inform your Line Manager to organise your work pattern and arrange cover if required. - 3.7 Preparation - 3.7.1 It is important that, if you are asked to provide a witness statement, you review and are familiar with relevant records, case notes and documentation.
-The Inquiry team will inform you in advance of the issues about which you will be asked, as well as providing you with copies of the documentation you may be asked about.
+There is further information on this on the Inquiry website and you would have to speak with the Inquiry's witness support team about this.

+3.6 You can arrange a meeting with the Inquiry team during your work time but, if you wish to do so, you must inform your Line Manager to organise your work pattern and arrange cover if required.